Tuesday, December 31, 2024

 Kitty used instead of someone elses photo

 Hess's Department Stores were a chain from Lehigh Valley dating back to the late Victorian era.
 The flagship would have A-listers make in-store appearances.
 They worked their way to Upstate NY from acquiring other chains, but would gradually be bought out from the late '80s through the mid-'90s.
-They were unrelated to Hess Oil Company.
+They were unrelated to Hess Oil Company (which still exist, but are just not directly accessible to the public anymore).
 I can remember them being in CNY in the old days.

 Clay - Great Northern Mall, NY 31; later Chappells and the Bon-Ton; soon to be redeveloped now that Micron have been approved for their building site a few miles away so the mall is one for a new lifestyle center and modern village (we'll delve further as soon as we know more if others don't already)